-Despite the incredibly small number of crocodile incidents in Port Douglas, the area itself is immensely beautiful.
-There are plenty of gorgeous beaches for relaxing and there are also a great deal of restaurants in the area.
-It is still an excellent spot to vacation, and you’ll find that you won’t soon run out of fun things to do.
+Despite the incredibly small number of crocodile incidents, Port Douglas and the surrounding area are immensely beautiful.
+There are plenty of gorgeous beaches for relaxing and there are also many restaurants in the area serving seafood and tropical fare.
+It’s an excellent spot to vacation, and you’ll find that you won’t soon run out of fun things to do.